ameseee/kwk-curriculum-site/web-app/lessons/collections/index.md

 - `condition`: The sets the condition for when the loop **stops** running.
 - `incrementExpression`: This tells the counter what to increase by each time the loop runs

-As a class, let's run this look in a CodePen and talk through what's happening.
+As a class, let's run this loop in a CodePen and talk through what's happening.

 ### Looping over Arrays